 A gradual running-in of a new engine is not necessary.
+Prolonged operation at light loads during the early life of the engine is not recommended.

-Maximum load can be applied to a new engine as soon as the engine is put into service.
+Maximum load can be applied to a new engine as soon as the engine is put into service and the coolant temperature has reached a minimum of 76 °C (170 °F).